Jack1q/WAKE-UP/README.md

 - Display live stock prices from Yahoo Finance
 - Display the local temperature and weather forecast
 - Tell you how many unread emails you have in your Gmail inbox
+- Tell you your live Instagram follower count

 ### What I'm planning to add
 - Displaying start/end times for online classes as they happen